skipgu/past-exams/exams/DIT342/README.md

 Here’s what we have so far:

-* 2019-04-24 Exam questions with answers and student answers from one source
+* 2019-04-24 Exam questions and student answers from one source
-* 2020-01-07 Exam questions with answers and student answers from one source
+* 2020-01-07 Exam questions and student answers from one source
+* 2020-10-26 Exam questions with no student answers yet
 * 2021-10-25 Student answers from one source
 * 2022-01-04 Student answers from one source
 * 2022-08-15 Student answers from one source